open-easyrtc/open-easyrtc/README.md

 * / (root)
   * Licenses and package information
 * /demos/
-  * easyRTC live demos and example code
+  * EasyRTC live demos and example code
 * /docs/
   * Documentation for using the API and running the server
 * /lib/